yeasy/learning_pickleball/en/09_volley.md

 ## 9.1 What is a Volley?

 A volley is hitting the ball out of the air before it bounces.
 Volleys reduce the opponent's reaction time and allow you to maintain an offensive position at the net.
-In professional play, "hands battles" (rapid-fire volley exchanges) often require reaction times of under 0.25 seconds.
+In professional play, "hands battles" (rapid-fire volley exchanges) require players to react and strike in roughly 0.2 seconds.

 ![Volley Shot](../_images/volley-shot.png)